BeerendLauwers/BeerendLauwers.github.io/posts/2015-07-30-authoring-presentations-with-docker.markdown

 Seems to work!

-## Windows install of `pandoc` + copy of the Git repo of revealJS
+## Windows install of `pandoc` + copy of the Git repo of reveal.js

 Wow, what a hassle.
-Can't I just use the static version of revealJS?
+Can't I just use the static version of reveal.js?

 [Release overview](https://github.com/hakimel/reveal.js/releases) -> zip -> put `index.md` in it -> compile!